Kiho/zipkin-axios/README.md

 This is fork of [zipkin-instrumentation-axios](https://github.com/uschmann/zipkin-instrumentation-axios), which is not maintained any more....

-I need this lib to upgraded to fix build warnigs.
+I need this lib to upgraded to be fixed build warnigs when used at browser.

 You need to inject you axios instance into **wrapAxios(axios, options)**.